miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

 ## Prerequisites

-* Must have completed **Lab 02.1: Data model and model-driven app**
-* Must have completed **Lab 02.2: Business Process Flows and Business Rules**
+Must have completed the following labs:

+-   02.1: Data model

+-   02.2: Work with forms and views

+-   02.3: Compose a model-driven app

+-   02.4: Import data

+-   02.5: Business process flows and business rules

 ## Things to consider before you begin

-  - What is the most efficient way to identify urgent maintenance issues and escalate them
+  - What is the most efficient way to identify urgent maintenance issues and escalate them?

 ## Detailed steps

-### Exercise 1: Build notify flow
+### Exercise 1: Build notification flow

 In this exercise, you create a flow that will notify the creator of a problem when the status changes.

 #### Task 1: Create flow

-In this task, you will create a flow that send notification when the status of problem report row changes.
+In this task, you will create a flow that send a notification when the status of problem report row changes.

 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the correct environment.